 However, they are best used regularly to avoid clogs – they have limited efficiency as clog removers.

 Are there any alternatives?

-Before calling a plumber, we advise you grab a good strong drain snake or plunger and try to remove the clog physically yourself.
+Before calling a plumber, we advise you grab a good strong sink auger or plunger and try to remove the clog physically yourself.